 6. Increased Industry Exposure

-In search of higher returns, family offices often take a more hands-on investing approach.
+In search of higher returns over longer periods of time, family offices often take a more hands-on investing approach.
 By increasing exposure to higher-yielding assets, such as real estate for instance, industries across the board continue to attract family office capital given its diversity and mass appeal.
 Family offices with sticky capital and a high-level of sophistication are more willing to be riskier in their investment approaches, oftentimes investing in emerging markets such as in healthcare or biotechnology.

 7. Simplified Due Diligence Processes